 Maidstone Museum & Bentlif Art Gallery

-A stunning exhibition of architectural landmarks made in LEGO bricks.
-Come and build your dream!
+A stunning exhibition of architectural landmarks made in LEGO bricks by acclaimed LEGO artist, Warren Elsmore.
+Come and build your dream.

-Maidstone Museum has over 600,000 artefacts in its collections, the largest in Kent and one of the best in the south east, with specialist collections in: Archaeology, Costume, Ancient Egypt, Ethnography, Biology, Fine Art, Geology, Local History and Japanese decorative arts and prints.
+With over 600,000 artefacts, Maidstone Museum enjoys the prestige of possessing one of the largest collections in Kent, and is renonwed as being one of the best museums in the South East.
+Among the most auspicious collections at the museum are those relating to Archaeology, Costume, Ancient Egypt, Ethnography, Biology, Fine Art, Geology, Local History, and Japanese Decorative Arts and Prints.

-Within Maidstone Museum is the Bentlif Art Gallery: an extensive collection of watercolour and oil paintings donated by the Bentlif brothers which can be viewed digitally, and the Queens Own Royal West Kent Regimental Museum: an independent museum which tells the history of the QORWK and its predecessors from the mid 18th C to 1961.
+Within Maidstone Museum is the Bentlif Art Gallery, an extensive collection of watercolour and oil paintings donated by the Bentlif brothers.
+In addition, the renonwed Queens Own Royal West Kent Regimental Museum is located on the premises, proudly documenting the history of the QORWK and its predecessors since the mid-18th century.

-Maidstone Museum has great temporary exhibition galleries which play host to a number of quality and diverse touring exhibitions over the course of a year, so there is always something new to see.
-We also have some great exhibitions for hire, as well as exhbition space to hire in our Café Gallery.
+In addition to the permanent collections, Maidstone Museum regularly features temporary exhibitions and collections over the course of the year.
+These high-quality and diverse touring collections ensure that there is always something new and exciting to discover on your visit to the museum.
+We also offer great exhibitions for hire, as well as exhbition space to rent in our Café Gallery.